 Evan is a chemical engineer who has utilized timed light to control and then engineer microbes to produce new, valuable chemicals without the need for fossil fuel-based precursors.
 During his PhD at Princeton University, Evan used light sensitive proteins, also known as optogenetics, to engineer better microbial cell factories.

-As a Schmidt Science Fellow, he is now pivoting to work on RNA sensing in cells for medical applications at the Collins research group.
-Evan aims to utilize a cell’s ability to sense its environment to develop a sensor that could control the production of therapeutic proteins within the cell, tailoring treatment to a patient’s specific needs.
+As a Schmidt Science Fellow, he pivoted to work on RNA sensing in cells for medical applications at the Collins research group.
+Evan aimed to utilize a cell’s ability to sense its environment to develop a sensor that could control the production of therapeutic proteins within the cell, tailoring treatment to a patient’s specific needs.

 Evan became interested in therapeutic development during the end of his PhD when he applied optogenetics to therapeutic protein activity control.
 He noticed that there was a lack of control mechanisms for RNA and protein therapeutics that contributed to the adverse effects of drugs and limited use of certain treatments.